 |Retention Rate (2016-2017)||58% for full-time students and 42% for part-time students*||53% for full-time students and 43% for part-time students*|

 Atlanta Technical College offers associate degrees, diplomas and certificates in a variety of career-focused areas such as accounting, automotive repair, barbering, carpentry, culinary arts and health information management and technology.
 The school offers two programs in health information technology through the health technologies and public safety technologies department.

-The program requires students to complete 49 credit hours in courses such as medical terminology, anatomy, physiology, coding and classification, human pathological conditions, computers and healthcare laws.
+The program requires students to complete 52 credit hours in courses such as medical terminology, structures of the human body, coding and classification, pharmacotherapy, computers and healthcare laws.
 Students must also complete general education courses such as English, mathematics and psychology.
-Applicants must be 17 years old, have a high school diploma and gain minimum scores on the COMPASS or ASSET placement test.
+Applicants must be 18 years old, have a high school diploma and gain minimum scores on reading, English and math tests.

 Associate of Applied Science in Health Information Technology